Nightsky770/doyleforbinders/README.md

 * hounda4.signature13.pdf
 * hounda4.signature14.pdf

-The TeX originals are included in the source directory as letterhound.tex and a4hound.tex.
+The TeX originals (chapter and parent file) are in the "source" directory.
 They expect to find their images in a subfolder called "images".

 Fonts used are:
 * EB Garamond https://www.1001freefonts.com/eb-garamond.font